 Ultimate List of 11 Best Free Pomodoro Time Tracking Apps to Benefit Your Productivity (2020)

-Poor work management is what undermines productivity, and, if you feel like you struggle to concentrate on stretched amounts of time, it’s likely you’ll benefit from the Pomodoro technique, which, in a nutshell, divides your workflow into chunks of 25 minutes of uninterrupted work and 5 minutes of rest.
+Poor work management is what undermines productivity, and, if you feel like you struggle to concentrate on stretched amounts of time, it’s likely you’ll benefit from the Pomodoro technique.
+In a nutshell, it divides your workflow into chunks of 25 minutes of uninterrupted work and 5 minutes of rest.

 Here’s how the basic process of using Pomodoro technique looks like: